Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 A Call to Build Something Better

-Algorithms probably aren’t going away, but they can be improved.
+Algorithmic mislabeling problems probably aren’t going away, but they can be improved.

-As someone who’s worked in cybersecurity, AI, risk management, insider threat detection, and content design for over 20 years, I’ve seen the patterns.
+As someone who’s worked in cybersecurity, AI, risk management, hybrid threat detection, and content design for over 20 years, I’ve seen the patterns.
 I know how systems fail people, and how to fix them.

 To Search Engines, AI Devs, and Tech Teams Everywhere: